awsdocs/amazon-connect-admin-guide/doc_source/sample-queued-callback.md

 Type: Contact flow \(inbound\)

+**Note**
 This sample flow is available in previous Amazon Connect instances\.
-In new instances, you can see this functionality in [Sample queue configurations](sample-queue-configurations.md)\.
+In new instances, you can see examples of queued callback in [Sample interruptible queue flow with callback](sample-interruptible-queue.md) and [Sample queue configurations](sample-queue-configurations.md)\.

 This contact flow provides callback queue logic\.
 Here's how it works: